Published on Sunday, April 17th, 2022

 Renovating your home is a very exciting and also very challenging time.
 When it comes to choosing your flooring, what is most important to you?
 Many factors go into determining which flooring works for your home and lifestyle.
-Often design choices, functionality, comfort levels, and usually most definitely, cost are among the first thoughts when researching flooring options.
-Let explore some of the more budget-friendly options and their benefits: laminate VS vinyl flooring.
+Often design choices, functionality, comfort levels, and cost are among the first thoughts when researching flooring options.
+Let’s explore some of the more budget-friendly options and their benefits: laminate VS vinyl flooring.

-Laminate flooring in Scottsdale has become increasingly popular in the modern home over the last decade.
+Laminate flooring in Scottsdale has become increasingly popular in modern homes over the last decade.
 It was the first wood-looking flooring that offered easy installation the homeowner could do themselves.
 However, it is not recommended for all areas of your home.
-Laminate is not recommended for wet areas of the home such as the bathroom and sometimes the kitchen as moisture can cause it to warp or swell.
+Laminate is not recommended for wet areas of the home such as the bathroom and sometimes the kitchen, as moisture can cause it to warp or swell.

-Laminate is not recommended for wet areas of the home such as bathroom and sometimes kitchen to prevent moisture from lifting the flooring.
+Laminate is not recommended for wet areas of the home such as the bathroom and the kitchen to prevent moisture from lifting the flooring.
 A foam moisture underlayment is required under the flooring during installation and requires a table saw.
-Because laminate is thicker than vinyl it is warmer to the touch, additional foam can be installed beneath for more comfort.
+Because laminate is thicker than vinyl, it is warmer to the touch.
+Additional foam can be installed beneath for more comfort.

 The cost can vary dramatically depending on the style you’re looking for.
-Our laminate flooring options range from very inexpensive at $.0.50 for 6mm oak-look boards to moderately priced at $3.00 for longer planked 12mm oak-look boards.
+Our laminate flooring options range from very inexpensive at $0.50 for 6mm oak-look boards to moderately priced at $3.00 for longer planked 12mm oak-look boards.
 You will find a wide variety of styles, including the sought-after mock hardwood flooring look.
-Over the years laminate has improved in how it has been manufactured, therefore, having laminate flooring in your home actually increases the value of your home.
+Over the years, laminate has improved in how it has been manufactured.
+Because of this, having laminate flooring in your home actually increases the value of your home.

-However, nothing can compare to natural hardwood floors, therefore laminate can have a repetitive look to it.
+However, nothing can compare to natural hardwood floors.
 Additionally, it doesn’t offer the ability to be sanded and refinished as natural hardwood floors do.

 Vinyl came into the flooring world a few decades ago but has since declined in popularity.
 With the introduction of plank shapes, easy assembly with snap-together pieces, and improved printing for a more realistic wood look, vinyl is becoming sought after once again.